Current Student Advising

 If your courses change while they are abroad, you need to email your academic advisor and the study abroad director,

 International transcripts usually take two to four months to arrive at Elizabethtown College.
 Unfortunately, credits cannot be calculated into your class standing until the transcript is received and posted.
-This may affect your financial aid status, residence life lottery numbers, and registration time slots.
+This may affect your financial aid status, Community Living lottery numbers, and registration time slots.
 Transcripts are processed as quickly as possible and notification is sent to all relevant offices upon receipt of official transcripts.

 Credits, not grades, transfer back to Elizabethtown College; therefore, GPAs are not affected.
 The minimum grade requirement for transfer is C-.
 P/F grades are not accepted.